Cooking Temps: When to Cook Hot & Fast, When To Cook Low & Slow, And When To Do Both (Reverse Sear)

 OK, I'll admit, sometimes hot and fast actually is the best way to cook, but most of the time low and slow is better, and more often still, a combination of both methods, and a vital technique called reverse sear, is best of all.
 Let's discuss when to use each method, and how.

-Cooking the exterior and the interior properly
+Cooking the exterior and the interior separately

 The goal in most outdoor cooking is to get a nice dark exterior enriched with the countless complex flavors caused by the Maillard reaction and caramelization, and an interior that is cooked from edge to edge as close to the temperature that is optimum juicy and tender.
 This is true on both meats and vegetables.
-See my award-winning Meat Temperature Guide for more about ideal temperature targets.
+See my award-winning Food Temperature Guide for more about ideal temperature targets.

 To accomplish this it is important to understand that heat from outside the food cooks the exterior, but it is the exterior of the food that cooks the interior.
 The hot air molecules inside the cooker transfer energy to the molecules in the exterior of the food and they pass their excitement along to the interior, like a bucket brigade of heat.
 So we must look at the exterior and interior as two separate projects.
 For more on how this works, read my article on the thermodynamics of cooking.